Skip to content

 serializer_class = ArtistSerializer

-1. Here we create a ViewSet class that will be responsible to create our CRUD(+ list) views.
+1. Here we create a ViewSet class that will be responsible for creating our CRUD(+ list) views.
 It inherits from ModelViewSet.

 2. queryset parameter tells DRF what do list, this will be shared across all the views